federico1-creator/Federico-Cocchi-En/README.md

 ---

 ### [Design a new pipeline to make a Virtual Try-On from a deep learning perspective](https://github.com/federico1-creator/CV-CS)
-Project for the course of **Computer Vision & Cognitive Systems** - UNIMORE 2021
+Project for **Computer Vision & Cognitive Systems** course - UNIMORE 2021

 ![](/images/VITON.jpg){:height="150" width="350"}